Karelian Bear Dog dog breed

 About the Karelian Bear Dog

-The Karelian Bear Dog is a very large working dogs known for its independent nature and highly intelligent mind.
-Better suited to homes with space, the Karelian Bear Dog is best matched with experienced owners.
+The Karelian Bear Dog is a medium working dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, better suited to homes with outdoor space, the Karelian Bear Dog is best matched with experienced owners.
 Typically standing 19 to 24 inches and weighing 44 to 50 pounds, this breed has a life expectancy of 10 to 13 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Karelian Bear Dog brings a distinct combination of traits that sets it apart.
 The Karelian Bear Dog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Karelian Bear Dog loves being close to its people and forms strong bonds with every member of the household.